 Today, Ebo and his band have 11-eleven songs released in both EP and singles forms.
 They were all from Ebo’s project (Memory of War).

-In September 2021 Ebo will release his first solo album "Diversity" on Sweden’s most interesting label "Supertraditional".
+In September 2021 Ebo released his first solo album "Diversity" on Sweden’s most interesting label "Supertraditional".
 The album Diversity is from Ebo’s project named The Sub-Saharan Jigs.
-He will also start a new collaboration soon with the well-known music organization Selam.

 Ebo has started his musical journey since he was a kid in Ngala/Nyala town in South Darfur, where Ebo joined the primary school.
 The beginning was singing in the classroom or school events, he then joined an organized group for kids in his age that presenting children’s talents and helping them to develop their talents in theatre, dance and music.
 Although it wasn’t as easy as Ebo thought it would be to get the opportunity to be discovered and developed, as he was NOT from the so called “the rich class in society” as most of the children in that group were, Ebo wasn’t as “clean and good looking” kid as the rest, as in that time he used to work after the school, selling hats, cakes and snacks that his mother used to make to help the family but he insisted and kept going to their rehearsals every day for more than half a year, until he got the chance to prove what he can do, and he kept it on ever since.